codergautam/swordbattle.io/README.md

 Swordbattle.io is a multiplayer game where players fight each other with different 2D swords, and try to gain coins.
 The more coins you have, the bigger and powerful you get!
 Try to become the biggest of them all.

+## Special Thanks
+- Guru for helping make it less laggy
+- Mistik for networking base
+- Cool guy 53 (aka yocto) for maintaining the game late 2024
+- All the artists for bringing sb to life

 > Note: you are looking at the V2 version of the code.
 For the old V1 version, go to the [v1 repo](https://github.com/codergautam/swordbattle.io-legacy)

 Play now at [swordbattle.io](http://swordbattle.io) and see the [leaderboard](https://www.swordbattle.io/leaderboard).